commoncode/ama-bot/README.md

 https://cc-ama-bot-dev.herokuapp.com/

 This is the domain needed to be configured in the Event Subscription of the Slack App Configuration.
+Once Slack App configuration done, go to https://cc-ama-bot-dev.herokuapp.com/login and click Authorize button to install the App.

 This `staging` pipeline step automatically deploys the `develop` branch of the repo from github and can manually be triggered to deploy any branch by a contributor at the bottom of the applications deploy menu on Heroku.